Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_choose_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_choose_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_choose_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_choose_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_choose_choices_ - Default: 3 - Number of events you can choose from.\
 _randomat_choose_vote_ - Default: 0 - Allows all players to vote on the event.\
 _randomat_choose_votetimer_ - Default: 10 - How long players have to vote on the event.\